SvenBroeckling/phasesix-rulebook/published/character_en.md

-To accomplish a Phase Six adventure, each player creates a character to play in the adventure.
-The character's life is represented entirely on his character sheet, which contains all the relevant stats.
+To play a Phase Six adventure, each player must create a character.
+The character's relevant values are recorded on the character sheet.

-The chapter [[chapter-create-a-character|Create a Character]] explains exactly how to create a new character.
-This part will deal with the basic characteristics that make up a character in Phase Six.
+The process of creating a new character is described in detail in the chapter titled [[chapter-create-a-character|Create a Character]].
+This chapter outlines the fundamental characteristics that comprise a character in Phase Six.

 ### Persona

-The values listed under Persona refer to the character's mental traits.
-Each value corresponds to a character trait.
-Persona traits each have their own value and are also the basis for skills.
+The Persona section lists the character's mental traits.
+Each trait has its own corresponding value and serves as the basis for skills.

 #### Education

-Education describes the character's acquired general knowledge.
-A character with high education is good in all theoretical skills like *nature* or *history*.
+Education refers to a character's acquired general knowledge.
+A character with a high level of education excels in theoretical skills such as *Nature* and *History*.

 #### Logic

-In contrast to education, the value Logic represents the ability to *reasonably conclude*.
-Logic always comes into play when solving problems through logical reasoning.
-In addition, a character with high Logic is better at skills such as *Investigation* or *Mechanics*.
+Logic is the ability to draw reasonable conclusions, which is particularly important for problem-solving through logical thinking.
+A character with high Logic is better at skills such as *Investigation* or *Mechanics*.

 #### Conscientiousness

-How conscientious is the character about tasks or activities?
-Weak conscientiousness makes the character *negligent*, while strong conscientiousness makes for an *organized*, *effective* approach.
+Does the character approach tasks or activities conscientiously?
+Weak conscientiousness leads to carelessness, while strong conscientiousness ensures an organized and effective approach.

 #### Willpower

-Willpower refers to the character's ability to assert their own ideas and principles.
-A strong-willed character is good at the skills *Courage* and *Intimidation*, among others.
+Willpower refers to a character's ability to assert their own ideas and principles.
+A strong-willed character excels in skills such as *Courage* and *Intimidation*.

 #### Apprehension

-Apprehension describes how well the character is able to perceive his environment and absorb information.
-A character with good Perception is good at the skills *Perception* and *Orientation*.
+Apprehension describes how well a character can perceive their surroundings and absorb information.
+A character with good Apprehension is good at the skills *Perception* and *Orientation*.

 #### Charm

-A character with high charm knows how to face other people and appear positive to them.
-This value is not to be confused with the physical trait *Attractiveness*.
-A Charming character is good at *Politics* and *Empathy* among other things.
+A character with high Charm knows how to meet and positively influence other people.
+This attribute is not to be confused with the physical trait of *Attractiveness*.
+A charming character is good at, among other things, *Politics* and *Empathy*.

 ### Physis

-All physis attributes describe the physical condition of the character.
-Physis attributes each have a value that specifies the number of dice to roll on that physique attribute.
+All Physis attributes describe the character's physical abilities.
+Each attribute has a value that indicates the number of dice rolled for that attribute.

 #### Deftness

-This value describes both the physical skill of the character and dexterity.
-A dexterous character is good at *Performance* and *Stealth*, among other things.
+This attribute describes a character's physical ability as well as their dexterity.
+A skilled character is good at things like *Performance* and *Stealth*.

 #### Strength

-Strength is the pure strength of the character and is always used when it comes to moving something with pure muscle power.
-A character with high strength can *throw* well and is good at *athletics*.
+Strength is the pure strength of the character and is used whenever it is necessary to move something with pure muscle power.
+A character with high Strength is good at *Throwing* and *Athletics*.

 #### Attractiveness

-Attractiveness shows how charismatic the character is.
-A high value does not necessarily stand for beauty, a character with a striking appearance can also be attractive.
+Attractiveness describes the charisma of the character.
+A high value does not necessarily mean beauty; a character with a striking appearance can also be attractive.

 #### Endurance

-Endurance is the physical stamina of the character, so not in the sense of patience (this is rather *conscientiousness*) under Persona.
-So this value comes into play during an endurance run or a long, strenuous activity.
+Endurance is the physical stamina of the character.
+This attribute comes into play during an endurance run or a long, strenuous activity.

 #### Resistance